UNITED STATES

 11. | COMMITMENTS AND CONTINGENCIES |

-terms of agreements with various contract research organizations, as of March 31, 2024, the Company is committed for contract research
+with various contract research organizations, as of September 30, 2024, the Company was committed for contract research services and

 Pursuant to the terms of a certain Technology Assignment Agreement, dated as of May 31, 2017 (the “Technology Agreement”), between the Company and the University of British Columbia (“UBC”), the Company is committed to pay royalties to UBC on certain licensing and royalty revenues received by the Company for biosynthesis of certain drug products that are covered by the Technology Agreement.
 To date, no payments have been required to be made.